Four ways to fund a Pallet shelter village

 Fundraising from the community and appealing to benefactors is another option.
 After holding several fundraising events, New Beginnings raised $600,000.
 Later, a local philanthropist donated a $1 million gift to complete the fundraising for the capital project and provided two years of start-up support for their programming.

 Funding a Pallet shelter village is not a one size fits all model.
-With a bit of effort, the above sources enable communities to provide a new way to address unsheltered homelessness.
+With a bit of effort, the above sources, and sometimes even a combination, enable communities to provide private, secure, and dignified shelter for our unhoused neighbors.